 You will need slightly grainy and coarse flour to make the Gurudwara Style Kada Prasad.

 At Gurudwaras, they make their flour and grind it coarsely.
-While at home, we use the wheat flour used to make chapatis.
-To make Gurudwara-style kada prasad, add some daliya (broken wheat) to a food processor and grind it to make fine semolina-like flour.
+At home, we use the wheat flour to make chapatis.
+To make Gurudwara-style kada prasad, add some dalia (broken wheat) to a food processor and grind it to make fine semolina-like flour.
 Use this flour to make the halwa.

 Replace sugar with 1 cup of powdered jaggery.
 You can add some khoya (reduced milk solids) to this variation.
 Jaggery gives the body the warmth necessary to sail through the winter months in Northern India, and this halwa made using jaggery is a great way to include it in your diet.